 The PHA must review resident family compliance with service requirements annually at least 30 days before the end of the twelve month lease term [24 CFR 960.605(c)(3)].
-As part of this review, the PHA must verify that any family member that is not exempt from the community service requirement has met his or her service obligation.
+As part of this review, the PHA must verify that any family member that is not exempt from the community service requirement has met their service obligation.